darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

   );
 }
 ```
-After that, I unlocked port 3000, opened the link in browser and verified that everything is working as expected:
+4. Unlocked port 3000, opened the link in browser and verified that everything is working as expected:

 ![Proof of notifications page](/_docs/assets/frontend_notifications.png)

 ### Add DynamoDB Local and Postgres

-I modified docker-compose.yml:
+Modified docker-compose.yml to include databases:
 ```yaml
 version: "3.8"
 services: